-New cohorts begin in fall only.
-Applications are due January 15th in order to begin the following fall semester.
+New cohorts begin in the Fall Semester only.
+Applications are due January 15 to begin in the Fall Semester.

 If your reading, writing, or math ACT/SAT scores do not meet the minimum scores listed above, complete the appropriate ETS Praxis Core Academic Skills for Educators test.

-Applicants have until June 1st to submit final test scores to meet admission criteria.
+You have until June 1 to submit final test scores to meet admission criteria.